Find better matches with our advanced

 - English (Fluently), Ancient Greek (Poorly)

-Movies: I really love almost all movies by Woody Allen, Quentin Tarantino, Pedro Almodovar, Coen Brothers, Lars von Trier, and Pixar.
+Movies: I really love almost all movies by Quentin Tarantino, Pedro Almodovar, Coen Brothers, Lars von Trier, and Pixar.
+Woody Allen has made many excellent movies but I'm quite convinced he's an awful person.
 I know Ghost World, Paris is Burning, Hedwig, and Mean Girls more or less by heart.
 And when I don't know what else to watch I usually default to horror.

-TV: Breaking Bad, Girls, Mad Men, Drag Race, Parks and Rec.
+TV: Girls, Mad Men, Drag Race, Parks and Rec.
 My TV Canon includes Party Down, Clone High, 30 Rock, Arrested Development, West Wing, Buffy, Angel, and The Wire.

 Music: My music tastes are broad enough to alienate most everyone at some time.
 Coming up, some of the most important bands/artist to me were: NIN, Belle and Sebastian, Bjork, Radiohead, Pavement, Bonnie 'Prince' Billy, Le Tigre, Dolly Parton, Missy Elliott, Magnetic Fields, Mountain Goats, Jonathan Richman, Kanye West, Jay Z, and LCD Soundsystem.
 The band I'm currently least likely to skip if it comes up on shuffle is Future Islands.
-My favorite songs of last year were by Kendrick Lamar, Usher, The Weeknd, Frank Ocean, and Solange.
-It was a good year for R&B, and it inspired me to deepen my knowledge of the history of slow jams, which I'm currently working on.
+Lately I'm listening to lots of slow jams, Italo, and post-Beatles McCartney.

 Food: If I had to eat one dish for the rest of my life it would probably be panang curry.
 I really love pasta and soup in all their forms, enough that I semi-regularly have them for breakfast.

-1. Coffee (Here you thought from that opening I was gonna be all original and stuff.
-Gotcha!
-But really, everyone is right about this.
-Something delicious that makes you feel awesome that you're allowed -- often encouraged! -- to drink at your job?
+1. Coffee (Something delicious that makes you feel awesome that you're allowed -- often encouraged! -- to drink at your job?
 It must be number one.)

 2. The breeze (I think Wordsworth wrote this just for me: "Oh, there is blessing in this gentle breeze,/That blows from the green fields and from the clouds/And from the sky; it beats against my cheek,/And seems half conscious of the joy it gives.")